Raphire/Win11Debloat/README.md

 - Disable bing search & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This may change your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
+- Disable the widget service & hide the widget (news and interests) icon on the taskbar.
-- Hide the Chat (meet now) & Widget (news and interests) icons from the taskbar.
+- Hide the Chat (meet now) icon from the taskbar.
 - Hide the 3D objects folder under 'This pc' in windows explorer.
 - Disable the 'Include in library' from context menu.
 - Disable the 'Give access to' from context menu.